ALib C++ Library

 This module should maybe not be used (to avoid unnecessary dependencies of your code to this library) in the following situations:

-• If templated singletons are needed, but the set of template instantiations of that singleton type is known upfront - or it is no problem to demand a definition of a singleton object for each new instantiation performed.
+• If no templated singletons are needed, or if the set of template instantiations of that singleton type is known upfront.

-• If a software is not planned to be compiled for Windows OS, or only for monolithic (non-DLL) executables.
-In this case the simple alternative is to use a code similar to the one sampled above.
+• If software is not planned to be compiled for Windows OS, or only for monolithic (non-DLL) executables.
+In this case, the simple alternative is to use a code similar to the one sampled above.

 9.3 Optimization With Mixed Approach